xeolabs/xeolabs.github.com/_posts/2017-08-30-xeogl-picking.md

 geometry has UVs. xeogl finds the values for these by interpolating within the values for the triangle vertices using the barycentric coordinates.

-### 1. Pick entity at canvas coordinates
+## 1. Pick entity at canvas coordinates

-This picking method is the simplest: we pick the closest entity behind the given canvas coordinates.
+This type of picking is the simplest: we pick the closest entity behind the given canvas coordinates.
 This is equivalent to firing a ray through the canvas, down the negative Z-axis, to find the first entity it hits.
 <br>
 <br>